HelpSeeker/CoubDownloader/README.md

   -e, --search TERM     download search results for the given term -m, --community NAME  download coubs from a community
-                          NAME as seen in the URL (e.g. animals-pets) --hot                 download coubs from the hot section (default sorting) --random              download random coubs --input-help          show full input help
+                          NAME as seen in the URL (e.g. animals-pets) --story ID            download coubs from the story with the given ID ID as seen in the URL (e.g. 12345-example-story) --hot                 download coubs from the hot section (default sorting) --random              download random coubs --input-help          show full input help